 Say bye to mega-weddings and hello to micro-weddings

-1. Yes, you can invite up to 50 people for your weddings.
+1. Yes, you can invite up to 100 people for your weddings (with effect from 3 October 2020)

 In preparation for my wedding in early 2021, I have been gathering as much information as I can from various sources.
 Hope you will benefit from this article if you are planning a Phase 2 wedding in Singapore soon!

-But I decided to stick with 20 guests or lesser after reading the rules and safety guidelines for weddings.
-It made absolutely no sense to invite 50 guests to your wedding or solemnization when your guests cannot intermingle with each other.
+I decided to stick with 20 guests after reading the rules and safety guidelines for weddings.
+If you are inviting 100 pax, you will need to split them across multiple zones into groups of 50 or lesser.
+It made absolutely no sense to invite 100 guests to your wedding or solemnization when your guests cannot intermingle with each other.

 What do I mean?